 Jump to navigation

 Russian knapweed forms dense monocultures in disturbed lands.
 It is a bushy 1-3 ft. tall plant with clonally spreading roots.
-The roots are covered in dark paper-like sheathing, especially near the root crown.
+Near the root crown, roots are covered in a black scaly sheath that separates it from other knapweeds.
 Solitary pink/purple flowers grow at the tip of leafy branches.
 Lower leaves are 2-4 in. long and lobate while upper leaves are about 1 in. long and lanceolate.
 In contrast, other knapweeds have more deeply lobed (pedate) lower leaves.

 Russian knapweed is an aggressive, non-native plant that can dominate the landscape, due in part, to US populations producing nearly four times more seed (1200 seeds per plant) than in native populations.
 It has no agricultural or ecological value.
-Russian knapweed out-competes crops, degrades range land, and causes reduced biomass of native vegetation, negatively affecting the ecology of our wildlands.
-It can cause lethal neurological disease in horses if consumed in substantial amounts.
+Russian knapweed out-competes crops, degrades rangeland, and causes reduced biomass of native vegetation, negatively affecting the ecology of our wildlands.
 In many instances, Russian knapweed is so widespread on low-value land that the use of herbicides is uneconomical and detrimental to the environment.

 Biological control of weeds is the use of natural enemies such as insects, mites, pathogens or other animals to reduce the spread, reproductive ability or reduce the density of the target weed.
 The state of Colorado is fortunate to have a large and active program that works with biological control agents on many problematic pest species in the state and operates out of an insectary in Palisade.
 It is at this location that Russian knapweed insects are collected, reared, and distributed throughout the state.